etherlegend/gpt-terminal-plugin/README.md

-# ChatGPT Universal Terminal / Command Line
+# ChatGPT Universal Terminal / Command Line Plugin

 This is a universal terminal/command line plugin that'll let you use ChatGPT as a terminal using natural language.
 The plugin allows you to accomplish goals by running terminal commands, including reading & writing files, establishing cool workflows, etc. The possibilities are crazy.

-You need ChatGPT plugin/developer access to try this.
+First of all, you need ChatGPT plugin/developer access to try this as this is a plugin for ChatGPT.
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).

 You can read the [plugin documentation from OpenAI](https://platform.openai.com/docs/plugins/).